Spatially heterogeneous learning by a deep student machine: Introduction

-To understand the mechanism for the generalization ability of deep networks, we study supervised learning by DNN considering the so-called teacher-student setting which is a canonical setting to study statistical inference problems \cite{engel2001statistical,zdeborova2016statistical} by statistical physics approaches.
-We consider a prototypical DNN of rectangular shape with width $N$ and depth $L$ consisting of perceptrons with $c$ inputs, which defines a mapping between a $N$ dimensional input vector to a $N$ dimensional output vector.
+To understand the mechanism for the generalization ability of deep networks, we study supervised learning by DNN considering the so-called teacher-student setting which is a canonical setting to study statistical inference problems \cite{engel2001statistical,zdeborova2016statistical} by methods of statistical mechanics.
+We consider a prototypical DNN of rectangular shape with width $N$ and depth $L$ consisting of $NL$ perceptrons with $c$ inputs, which defines a mapping between a $N$ dimensional input vector to a $N$ dimensional output vector (See Fig.~\ref{fig_schematic_model}).
 For the data, we consider $M$ pairs of input/output vectors provided by a teacher machine and we consider an ensemble of student machines that exactly satisfy the same input/output relations as the teacher.
 The phase space volume of such an ensemble is called as Gardner's volume \cite{gardner1988space,gardner1989three} which should be very large for over-parametrized DNNs.
-In fact simple gradient descent dynamics find such a machine very easily \cite{jacot2018neural}.
+In fact, it is known that gradient descent dynamics find such a machine without going over barriers in the loss landscape \cite{jacot2018neural,mei2018mean,chizat2018global}.
 In Fig.~\ref{fig_gardner_volume}, we show a schematic picture of the phase space of the machines.
-If $M$ is small, typically students don't find the teacher.
-This situration would be regarded as {\it liquid phase}.
-If $M$ is increased, {\it crystalline phase} may emerge in which students find the (hidden) crystal, i.~.e. teacher.
-We also consider the impact of effective dimension $D$ of the data by incorporating the hidden manifold model \cite{goldt2020modeling}) in our model.
-Using theoretical and numerical approaches we investigate how different machines which satisfy the same set of input/output boundary conditions become correlated with each other in the hidden layers and evaluate their generalization ability : the ability of the students to reproduce the teacher's output against new input data not used in training.
+If $M$ is small, typically students will not find the teacher.
+This situation would be regarded as {\it liquid phase}.
+If $M$ is increased, {\it crystalline phase} may emerge in which students find the (hidden) crystal, i.~e. teacher.
+We also wish consider the impact of effective dimension $D$ of the data by incorporating the hidden manifold model \cite{goldt2020modeling,gerace2020generalisation,goldt2022gaussian}) in our model.
+Using methods of statistical mechanics we wish to investigate how different machines which satisfy the same set of input/output boundary conditions become correlated with each other in the hidden layers and evaluate their generalization ability : the ability of the students to reproduce the teacher's output against new input data not used in training.

+The first attempt to tackle the statistical mechanics problem of DNN was made recently in \cite{yoshino2020complex} based on the replica method in a high dimensional limit with $c=N=D \gg 1$ and $M \gg 1$ with fixed $\alpha=M/c$.
+Unfortunately it suffered from an uncontrolled 'tree' approximation which is invalid for the global coupling case $c=N$.
+In the present paper we show that the problem can be overcome in the limit $N \gg c \gg 1$, which we call as {\it dense limit}.
+As the result we establish an exactly solvable statistical mechanics model of DNN which has been waited for a long time.